 Number Line Talk, Tasks, and Practice Pages

-NLT Video 3.5 A1 — Measure to Label and Locate Fractions
+NLT Video 3.5 A1 — Measure to Plot and Label Fractions on Number Lines

 NLT Objectives